tdoucett-ms/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 Specifies the states of attack surface reduction rules specified by using the **AttackSurfaceReductionRules_Ids** parameter.
 If you add multiple rules as a comma-separated list, specify their states separately as a comma-separated list.

+### -AttackSurfaceReductionRules_Actions
+Specifies the states of attack surface reduction rules specified by using the **AttackSurfaceReductionRules_Ids** parameter.
+If you add multiple rules as a comma-separated list, specify their states separately as a comma-separated list.

 ```yaml
 Type: ASRRuleActionType[]
 Parameter Sets: (All)